Defences to Criminal Charges in New South Wales

 Claim of right

-If a person has a genuine belief that they (or someone else they are acting for) have a legitimate claim of right to certain money or property it is a defence to any crime involving stealing.
+If a person has a genuine belief that they (or someone else they are acting for) has a legitimate claim of right to certain money or property it is a defence to any crime involving stealing.

-A specific intent offence is an offence where the prosecution have to prove that the person specifically intended to bring about a specific result.
-An example of this type of offence is maliciously inflicting grievous bodily harm with intent to inflict grievous bodily harm.
-It isn’t sufficient for the prosecution to prove that grievous bodily harm was inflicted; they must also prove that the accused intended to inflict it.
+A specific intent offence is an offence where the prosecution have to prove that the person intended to bring about a specific result.
+An example is intentionally inflicting grievous bodily harm.
+It isn’t sufficient for the prosecution to prove that grievous bodily harm was inflicted; it must also prove that the accused intended to inflict it.

 Honest and reasonable mistake of fact

 The defence of necessity operates where circumstances (natural or human threats) cause a person to break the law to avoid even more serious consequences.
-They must prove that they genuinely believed that what they did was necessary and it must not be out of proportion to the harm that they were trying to avoid happening.
+The accused must prove that they genuinely believed that what they did was necessary and it must not be out of proportion to the harm that they were trying to avoid happening.

 The defence of duress applies where the defendant committed an offence only because another person was subjecting them to a serious threat.
 Duress essentially means that the accused was ‘forced’ to commit the offence in order to escape a serious threat.
 For this defence to succeed, there must have been no alternative means of escaping the threat.

 This defence does not apply to murder or manslaughter.

 The consent of the alleged victim can be used as a defence to a sexual assault charge.
 For this defence to succeed, the defence must show either that the alleged victim consented to the act or that the accused did not know or could not reasonably have known that the alleged victim was not consenting.